 These were things to do as a team, so to speak, to maintain the peace at the club.
 However, there were ways that you could work as an actual team to make more money.
 I tended to not talk to nor befriend any of the dancers at the clubs where I worked.
 I found that a precarious endeavor.
 But at the last club I ever danced, I did befriend a very nice neophyte dancer who went by the stage name Bambi.
 She and I developed a sales technique we called the Double Team.
 The deal was that we would approach patrons together as a duo.
 Whatever a patron gave to one of us, we insisted he give to the other — tips, drinks, dances, which he was more than willing to do.
 If Bambi was on stage, I made him tip her, and Bambi did the same for me, which made the tedium of stage time much more tolerable.
-We gave simultaneous private dances and stayed together for the duration of the evening, sidling up to patrons in hopes of closing a deal.
-But Bambi was the only dancer with whom I ever made a team effort or really even spoke to.
+We gave simultaneous private dances and stayed together for the duration of the evening, sidling up to patrons hoping to close a deal.
+But Bambi was the only dancer with whom I ever made a team effort or even spoke.
 Girls are mean.
 Strippers are the meanest.
-Add money, drugs, and alcohol to the mix, and it produces and estrogen Molotov cocktail of cattiness and backstabbing.
+Add money, drugs, and alcohol to the mix, and it produces an estrogen Molotov cocktail of cattiness and backstabbing.
 No one hates girls more than girls.
 Out of the thousands of girls with whom I danced, I got lucky meeting sweet Bambi.
-She and I made more money as a duo than we could have alone at this particular club.
+She and I made more money as a duo than we could have alone at this club.
 We rooted for each other, a rarity amongst strippers.
-Therefore in sales, if at all possible, teaming up with a co-worker, especially one with great tits, can be quite advantageous and lucrative, if you find the right teammate.
+Therefore, in sales, if at all possible, teaming up with a co-worker, especially one with great tits, can be quite advantageous and lucrative, if you find the right teammate.

-6. Upsell: Timing was everything at the strip club, and getting a patron to buy more than one dance once I got him back in the private dance booth was a strategy in and of itself.
+6. Upsell: Timing was everything at the strip club, and getting a patron to buy more than one dance once I got him back in the private dance booth was a different kind of strategy.
 A private dance lasted the length of one song, so three minutes give or take a few seconds.
 The DJ did not have Bohemian Rhapsody or November Rain in his rotation, thank God.
 The first part of the song I spent undressing down to my thong (I did nude dances.
 Topless dances were a waste of time and, in my opinion, money.
-Why go to a topless strip club when you could go to a nude club a few miles down there road?).
+Why go to a topless strip club when you could go to a nude club a few miles down the road?).
 It was not until the last minute that I took my bottoms off and commenced…grinding.
 By the time the song had ended, the patron was usually close to “finishing.”
 I heard this is painful for men, not being able to finish, and yes, many men chose to finish in their pants.
 By this point, I told him that I would keep going if he bought another dance, which he usually did.
 Sometimes another dance turned into three or four depending on how drunk he was and his degree of whiskey dick.
 God bless alcohol and its ability to stifle erections and ejaculation.
 Of course, I only felt this way about dicks and booze as it related to patrons at my job.
 In any other context, whiskey dick is a big bummer, for both parties.
 Anyway, the harder it was for the patron to get hard, the better for me, and the more dances I could sell with the promise of more grinding leading to a finale of sweet, sticky release.
 Voila…upsold.
 Always leave them wanting more.
-Every salesperson has their own method of doing this.
-Mine just happened to be giving my clientele painful blue balls in order to make another sale.
+Every salesperson has their method of doing this.
+Mine happened to be giving my clientele painful blue balls to make another sale.